 - Employment tribunal.

 If your branch has a particular training requirement it may be possible to deliver a course locally.
-To discuss this possibility please contact the regional learning organiser, Lee Hammond.
+To discuss this possibility please contact the regional learning organiser, Janet Johnson.

 In addition to PCS courses the TUC offer training on some of the wider issues affecting PCS members, as well as essentials such as Health and Safety stage 1, at colleges within the region.